ckeditor/ckeditor5/packages/ckeditor5-image/docs/features/images-responsive.md

 # Responsive images

 The ability to have responsive images in the rich-text editor content is a great modern feature provided by the {@link features/ckbox CKBox asset manager}.
 With a single image upload, several optimized versions of that image are created, each for a different size of the display.
 The browser will automatically load the image with dimensions most suitable for the presented page resolution, which makes the image load much faster.
-Bigger images are suitable for desktop users, so image details are visible.
-Using the same image on a mobile device with a smaller screen resolution would be a waste of bandwidth — a smaller image loads faster, improving the experience of your visitors.
-All this is transparent to the end user who uploaded the image.

 ## Demo